aljazerzen/connector_arrow/README.md

 ## Types

+Converting relational data from and to Apache Arrow comes with an inherent problem: type system of any database does not map to arrow type system with a one-to-one relation.
+In practice this means
+that:

+- when querying data, multiple database types might be mapped into a single arrow type (for example, in PostgreSQL, both `VARCHAR` and `TEXT` will be mapped into `LargeUtf8`),
+- when pushing data, multiple arrow types might be mapped into a single database type (for example, in PostgreSQL, both `Utf8` and `LargeUtf8` will be mapped into `TEXT`).

+As a consequence, a roundtrip of pushing data to a database and querying it back will convert some types.
+We call this process "type coercion" and is documented by `Connection::coerce_type`.

+Note that this process will never lose information and will prioritize correctness and predictability over efficiency.

+For example, `UInt8` could be coerced into `Int8` by subtracting 128 (i.e. reinterpreting the bytes as `Int8`).
+This coercion would be efficient, as the new type would not be larger than the initial, but it would be confusing as value 0 would be converted to -128 and value 255 to 127.
+Instead, databases that don't support unsigned integers, coerce `UInt8` to `Int16`, `UInt16` to `Int32`, `UInt32` to `Int64` and `UInt64` to `Decimal128(20, 0)`

 When converting from non-arrow data sources (everything except DuckDB), only a subset of all arrows types is produced.
 Here is a list of supported types: